JacobThwaites/LOTR-Risk/README.md

 Things to do

-implement existing typescript logic into react app find npm command to run all tests at once add enums for adjacent areas to get clickable areas on map
+decide how to implement adjacent sea areas

 Create leaderboard component -
     playerListItem component